MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 The cardinality refers to the number of actors that can be mapped to a role.

-We have completed the setup of your case.
-The solution for this lab can be found in the following repo:
+We have completed the setup of your case by defining the variables and the roles.
+The full definition can be found in the following repo:
+NOTE: You will have to delete your current project first and then import the repository

 https://github.com/MyriamFentanes/case-management-scenario-step3.git

 Remember to examine the rest of the variables that were created for you.